A 30-year Journey With Heart Disease

 “I’m sold on the Cardiac Rehabilitation Program at Genesis.
 It’s wonderful, and the staff couldn’t be any better,” Patterson says.
 “For the past 20 years, cardiac rehab has kept me healthy.
 I think I would have experienced a very different outcome without it.”

 Patterson’s journey follows the Genesis program’s expansion over the years to four phases of cardiac rehabilitation: Phase 1 begins while a patient is still hospitalized.
 Phase 2 is for patients in the first few months after hospitalization, and Phase 3 is a maintenance program of educational classes, exercise and heart monitoring.
-Phase 4 patients exercise with Phase 3 patients but are not monitored as intensely.

 Patterson was first introduced to Phase 2 and Phase 3 Cardiac Rehab in 1991 after his second open-heart surgery -- a triple heart bypass.
 Since then, his heart has been the recipient of a couple of stents.
 He also had a very minor heart attack last fall.